ServusCarolus/tl-switch/README.md

  1. If the initial path was `/opt/tex/$USER/bin` and you run `tl-switch no`, the original path will not find anything and the system distro will work out of `/usr/bin` and `/usr/share/texlive`.
 Invoking `tl-switch yes` will cause the original path to work again and the distro version will not be used.
 BUT this context switch can confuse programs like `kpsewhich`.

  2. If the initial path was `/usr/bin`, then running `tl-switch yes` will not change `$PATH`.
-Sourcing `.profile` and the like will work in a terminal window, but only in that terminal window.
-Otherwise, the system version will be used until one logs out and in again.
+Even if `/opt/tex/$USER/bin` is in the path, because it did not exist as a symlink at login, it gets skipped.
+Sourcing `.profile` and the like will update the path in a terminal window, but only in that specific terminal window.
+Otherwise, the system version generally will be used until one logs out and in again.

- 3. In general, one should first set up the system TeX packages as root.
-After that, one can have the default TeXlive session in the root account point to the current version of TeXlive.
-When updating system TeXlive packages, first use `tl-switch no` before updating, then revert back to the desired TL version.
+ 3. One first should install/update the system TeX packages as root.
+After that, one can install vanilla TeXlive and use `tl-switch yes` to have the default TeXlive for the root account point to the desired installation.
+This allows one to become root and update TL, while users can point to whatever TL version they want.
+When updating system TeXlive packages, is is recommended first to use `tl-switch no` before updating, then `tl-switch yes` to revert back to the desired vanilla TL version.

 See Step 3 above for more on how to tackle these issues.

 # Final Thoughts
 An immediate downside to this method is needing to, e.g., `sudo su` to switch contexts to the superuser before running `tlmgr`.
 Another downside is adding a level of complexity when using different versions and updating packages.
-Its benefits include isolating users from each other and allowing one to change contexts without extensive system modification.
+Its benefits include isolating users from each other and allowing one to change contexts without extensive system modification or restarting the system.